^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Some tenderness in palpation can also bother the patient 2-4 days after the procedure.
-In case of improper administration, hypercorrection, with thrombosis of the vessel, non-observance of aseptic and antiseptic measures, it is possible to form fibrosis and even tissue necrosis.
-Careful adherence to all principles and rules will avoid such undesirable consequences.
+Some pain during palpation may also bother the patient for 2-4 days after the procedure.
+In case of incorrect administration, hypercorrection, thrombosis of the vessel, failure to comply with aseptic and antiseptic measures, fibrosis and even tissue necrosis may develop.
+Careful adherence to all principles and rules will help to avoid such undesirable consequences.

-Indications for injection of botulinum toxin preparations
+Indications for injections of botulinum toxin preparations

 The results of this procedure are comparable to the effect of plastic surgery.
-Horizontal wrinkles on the forehead, interbrowal folds are smoothed.
-The forehead becomes perfectly smooth, "infantile".
-In addition, you can create the effect of "lifting" the lateral part of the eyebrows, resulting in the eye "open", and the eyebrows acquire a beautiful bend.
-However, do not forget that the muscles relax and the skin is straightened out due to this.
-Do not pull up the skin.
-The effect of lifting the lateral parts of the eyebrows is a natural consequence of the preservation of the tone and some contractile force of the lateral parts of the frontal muscle when the central part is relaxed.
-The same effect is obtained when the drug is introduced into the lateral upper part of the circular muscle of the eye due to the realization of antagonism between it and the frontal muscle.
-Very effective is Botox also for the correction of wrinkles located in the corners of the eyes, the so-called "crow's feet".
-The above refers to the "basic" indications for the administration of botulinum toxin.
-There are a number of "additional" points of drug administration.
-They differ in that, with a lower severity of the effect, you significantly increase the risk of side effects.
-These are perioral folds, chin, neck, decollete and lower eyelid zone.
+Horizontal wrinkles on the forehead and brow folds are smoothed out.
+The forehead becomes perfectly smooth, "baby-like".
+In addition, it is possible to create the effect of "lifting" the lateral part of the eyebrows, as a result of which the eyes "open" and the eyebrows acquire a beautiful curve.
+However, do not forget that the muscles relax and the skin is straightened due to this.
+There is no upward skin tightening.
+The effect of lifting the lateral parts of the eyebrows is a natural consequence of maintaining the tone and some contractile force of the lateral parts of the frontal muscle when its central part is relaxed.
+The same effect is obtained when the drug is injected into the lateral upper part of the orbicularis oculi muscle due to the antagonism between it and the frontal muscle.
+Botox is also very effective for correcting wrinkles located in the corners of the eyes, the so-called "crow's feet".
+The above refers to the "main" indications for the introduction of botulinum toxin.
+There are a number of "additional" injection points.
+They differ in that with a less pronounced effect, you significantly increase the risk of side effects.
+These are the perioral folds, chin, neck, décolleté and lower eyelid area.

-The method of injecting botulinum toxin preparations
+Method of injection of botulinum toxin preparations

 Women

-M. Frontalis
+M. frontalis

 15-20